This post may contain affiliate links. Please see my disclosure policy for details.

 The Greenway Drawing Room is a lovely and light airy space with a suite in the middle by the fire.

-You can find piano in the corner that there family used to play and entertain each other and ‘do as they liked’ with songs and dancing too.
+You can find a piano in the corner that the family used to play and entertain each other and ‘do as they liked’ with songs and dancing too.

 She also used the desk in here to write chapters of her novels and correspondence.

 I loved looking at the old pictures of Agatha and the family and seeing the amazing collection of ornaments here too.

 Traditionally this room was a butler’s pantry and cooks kitchen in the Georgian era when it was first built.
 But, when Agatha used to stay here in the summers, she would prepare meals herself for her guests!